 Insert or type your content (including text and images) to a single slide and arrange it so that it looks good.

 - Contrast – be sure the font color doesn’t blend into the background.

 - Text – limit text so that the main point of the message can be seen within 8-12 seconds.

 - Images – images draw the attention more than text.

-- When you are satisfied, you will need to save the file as a PNG (image), not PowerPoint.
+Save – When you are satisfied, save the file as a PNG (image), not PowerPoint.

-- To save as a PNG, go to File>Save As>Other formats>drop down Save as type list, then choose PNG from the list.
+- PC users: To save as a PNG, go to File> Save As> Save as type, then choose PNG from the drop-down list.

-- If you are a designer or developer and are able to create your own ads please use the following guidelines.
+If you are a designer or developer and are able to create your own ads, use the following guidelines.
 Please also adhere to the University of Alabama graphic standards provided by the Office of Strategic Communications.

 - 72 px/inch resolution